Machinery Finance Calculator

 How long does machinery finance approval take?

-Banks: 5-10 business days.
-Specialist lenders (MTF, Heartland): 2-5 days.
-Alternative lenders: 1-3 days.
+Approval timing varies sharply by lender type — banks underwrite manually, specialists verify the asset, alternative lenders use automated decisioning.
+Confirm timing with each lender.
 Speed depends on equipment type, value, and your documentation readiness.
 Have equipment quotes, business financials, and ID ready.
-Large purchases ($500K+) take longer due to detailed valuations.
+Larger purchases take longer due to detailed valuations.

 What's a residual value (balloon payment)?